dillbyrne/es-cec-input/README.md

 # Supported Keyboard Keys

-**Note: You must set up your keyboard in Emulation Station first or the script will not work**
+**Note: You must set up your keyboard in Emulation Station first (pick a key for all options!) or the script will not work**

 As keys need to be mapped from retroarch.cfg supported keys to corresponding uinput supported keys not all the keys are available.
 However most are supported, as seen below